cyrusimap/cyrus-imapd/docsrc/imap/developer/basicserver.rst

 My question isn't answered here
 ###############################

-Join us in the :ref:`#cyrus IRC channel on Freenode <feedback>` or on the mailing lists if you need help or just want to chat about Cyrus, IMAP, donuts, etc.
+Join us on the mailing lists if you need help or just want to chat about Cyrus, IMAP, donuts, etc.